-Sister Maria Fest, formerly Sister Maria Goretti, is the current assistant to the provincial of the Provincial Leadership Team (since 2012).
-Prior to that, she has been in provincial administration for the Community (1991–2001; 2007–10).
-She entered religious life from St. Anne’s parish in Castle Shannon, Pa., and she cites the parish community, the Sisters of Divine Providence who taught there, and the parish priests for encouraging her vocation.
+Sister Maria Fest, formerly Sister Maria Goretti, entered religious life from St. Anne’s Parish in Castle Shannon, PA.
+She cites the parish community, the Sisters of Divine Providence who taught there and the parish priests for encouraging her vocation.

-She earned a bachelor of science degree in biology from La Roche College, a master’s degree in chemistry from the University of Notre Dame, and a doctor of arts degree in chemistry from Lehigh University.
-Her dissertation, Chemistry Curriculum to Support a Master’s Level Nurse Anesthesia Program, was the basis for La Roche College’s Master of Health Sciences program.
+She earned a Bachelor of Science in Biology from La Roche University, a master’s degree in chemistry from the University of Notre Dame and a Doctor of Arts in Chemistry from Lehigh University.
+Her dissertation, Chemistry Curriculum to Support a Master’s Level Nurse Anesthesia Program, was the basis for La Roche University’s Master of Health Sciences program for nurse anesthetists.

-A lifelong learner, Sister Maria is blessed with passion, curiosity, and seemingly boundless energy, which she brings to all that she does.
-Even though she does not practice in her field, science, she uses her education and love of science to define herself in relation to the Community’s mission and spirituality.
-"They fit together like hand in glove,” she says.
-“Co-creation, quantum physics, and the new science, along with health sciences, have spoken volumes to me about being a Providence Woman.”
+A lifetime learner, Sister Maria is blessed with passion, curiosity and seemingly boundless energy, which she brings to all that she does.
+Although she no longer practices in the field of science, she uses her education and love of science to define herself in relation to the Community’s mission and spirituality.
+"They fit together like hand in glove ... co-creation, quantum physics and the 'new' science, along with health sciences, have spoken volumes to me about being a Woman of Providence," she said.

 CLICK HERE to make a gift in honor of Sister Maria's 60th Jubilee.